-- If you need to UPDATE your address within the SAME COUNTY, you can update it Here.
-You will need either Driver’s License or ID Card, Social Security Number, or Voter Registration Card VUID (Voter Unique Identifier).
-You can get your VUID Here.
+- If you need to UPDATE your address within the SAME COUNTY, you can update it here.
+You will need either Driver’s License or ID Card, as well as your Social Security Number and Voter Registration Card VUID (Voter Unique Identifier).
+You can get your VUID here.

 - If you need to UPDATE your address in a DIFFERENT COUNTY, you must complete a new voter registration application.
 You can obtain one from a Deputy Voter Registrar or request an application from RegisterTexas.com (You must complete and sign the application you receive in the mail and send it back – postage paid – in order to be registered.)

 Find out about election dates (including early voting) and polling locations here: HARRIS COUNTY POLL FINDER MAP

 If you’ve never voted before or it’s been a while since you last voted, you can watch a short 4-minute video on how to vote here -> (How to Vote on the eSlate Voting Machine).

 Here’s more information about the voting equipment you’ll be using to vote, including a video.

 Election Day Tips